NetickNetworking/NetickDocumentation/articles/rpcs-vs-properties.md

     DamageIndicatorsSources[_hitIncrementor % DamageIndicatorsSources.Length] = new DamageIndicatorData()
     {
-        DamagerPlayer = AttackerPlayer,
+        AttackerPlayer = AttackerPlayer,
         Incrementor    = _hitIncrementor // we included the incrementor variable as part of the struct to force the OnChanged callback to fire again if the same attacker player was assigned.
     };

     _hitIncrementor++;